danielagranadosrivera/offshore-mam-factories-dataset/README.md

 ## Reproducibility

-The dataset is structured so that each instance folder contains all necessary parameters to reproduce the computational experiments described in the associated [article](https://doi.org/10.1080/00207543.2025.2540454).
+The dataset is structured such that each instance folder contains all necessary parameters required to reproduce the computational experiments described in the associated [article](https://doi.org/10.1080/00207543.2025.2540454).

 Users can select any instance directory and directly load the CSV files as input to their implementation of the model.